 Although it can feel impossible to find public housing as a convicted felon, all is not lost.
+Felons can get Section 8 or public housing through HUD.
 The U.S. Department of Housing and Urban Development is well-equipped to support housing for criminals, depending on the crimes committed.
 It’s critical to understand what bars you from Section 8 so you know if you’re eligible to apply.

 Two major felonies can keep you from accessing HUD housing, and many smaller ones HUD accepts when considering you for Section 8 assistance.
 We’ll go over both varieties so you can understand which section you fall underneath.
 Let’s get started.